 In this case, the trip that has as its departure point one of Rome's main stations in the center usually takes place in an air-conditioned bus (very important in summer in Rome!) and lasts about 3 hours.
 However, if you choose the option of booking a small group tour to Florence from Rome you will be picked up and dropped off at your hotel.
 Also, with this option you will travel with only a few other people in a comfortable minivan.

 During the tour you will cross the Ponte Vecchio, the only bridge in Florence that was not destroyed in World War II, and you will admire the marvelous dome of the Cathedral of Santa Maria di Fiori, made of four million bricks.
 And the icing on the cake: you will visit **Michelangelo'**s famous David.

 Types of tours to visit Florence from Rome

-The minimum duration of the excursions from Rome to Florence is usually about 12 hours including the round trip, but you can also book a tour of several days if you want to take advantage of the trip in Italy and visit Rome, Bologna, Siena, Florence and Venice.
+The minimum duration of the excursions from Rome to Florence is usually about 12 hours including the round trip, but you can also book a multi-day tour if you want to take advantage of the trip in Italy and visit Rome, Bologna, Siena, Florence and Venice.